joshuajhomann/material/README.md

 # Material Design Controls For iOS

 In 2014, Google published the [Google Material Design](http://www.google.com/design/spec/material-design/introduction.html) with a goal to provide guidelines for good design and beautiful UI across all device form factors.

 For Android, developers can use default Android controls.

-For iOS, we built those controls to bring Google material design to iOS application.
+For iOS, [FPT Software](http://www.fpt-software.com/) built those controls to bring Google material design to iOS application.
+This is the most complete material design controls for iOS so far.

-They are native iOS controls built in Objective-C which extend default iOS controls to add material design UI.

 Please feel free to make any pull requests.